Do you directly deliver the goods or offer services to your customer without providing an approximate price, beforehand?

 Every customer prefers to get at least a rough idea of how much they are expected to pay for the products or services they demand.
 This is where the proforma invoice comes into the picture.

-Though it is termed as invoice, Proforma invoice does not demand or request for any payment.
-If you are acquainted with the transaction process, you might be aware of estimate or quote.
+Though it is termed as invoice, a Proforma invoice does not demand or request any payment.
+If you are acquainted with the transaction process, you might be aware of estimates or quotes.
 Well, the proforma invoice is almost the same.
 There is no legal difference between proforma and an estimate.

 Let’s understand in detail:

 What is a proforma invoice?

 Technically, a proforma invoice is an estimated invoice that does not request payment from the customer before supplying the goods or services.
 It carries required information and is not considered for accounting processes.
 Though the information in a proforma invoice and a commercial invoice is more or less similar, it does not have the same legal importance.

 Proforma is a document that reflects the seller’s intention to deliver goods or services to the customer at a particular price.
 Proforma invoice meaning is actually a ‘good faith’ agreement that allows the customer to know how much the seller is expected to charge.

 A proforma includes products/services cost along with other crucial details like shipping charges, transport charges, delivery information, etc. Since it is just an estimate and not the final price, a proforma invoice is subject to change and cannot be treated as a true invoice.